 Extra bulk has been successfully disguised

-You can also specify it in faux-off road form.
-The Tiguan Allspace 'off-road package' gets you chunky restyled bumpers, and a slightly different ride height.
-Given that it's available with optional four-wheel drive, it will at least back up those hunky looks with some genuine ability.
+You can also specify it in faux-off-road form.
+The Tiguan Allspace ‘Outdoor pack’ gets you chunky restyled bumpers, and additional protection on the underside of the car.
+Given that it's available with optional all-wheel drive, it will at least back up those hunky looks with some genuine ability.

 And in fact, VW is predicting that its 4Motion four-wheel drive system will feature on what's projected to be the most popular model - the 2.0-litre TDI 150hp SE Nav six-speed manual.

 The Tiguan Allspace are offered with two TSI petrol and three TDI diesel engines, ranging from 150hp to 240hp.
 The two petrol engines are turbocharged, and are offered in 150 and 180hp forms, while the three turbodiesels develop 150, 190 and 240hp.
 All are Euro 6 compliant, with the diesels needing AdBlue.